David Keen

-David Keen (born 21 September 1958) is a political economist and Professor of Complex Emergencies at the London School of Economics, where he has worked since the 1990s.
+David Keen (born 21 September 1958) is a British political economist and Professor of Complex Emergencies at the London School of Economics, where he has worked since the 1990s.
 He was educated at Cambridge and Oxford in economics and anthropology, and was formerly a consultant for NGOs and development agencies, and a journalist.

+Contributions

 Keen is a theorist of contemporary conflict, notably in African society.
-He has done fieldwork in Sudan, Sierra Leone and Iraq, and archival research.
+He has done fieldwork in Sudan, Sierra Leone, Serbia, Syria/Turkey border areas, Sri Lanka, France and Iraq, among US war veterans, and archival research.

 In Endless War and in several articles he has argued that "winning war is rarely an end in itself; rather, war tends to be part of a wider political and economic game that is consistent with strengthening the enemy".
 The "war on terror" is, for Keen, an extension of the Cold War.

 The Benefits of Famine explored how the 1980s famines in Sudan were of use to certain groups.
 Famines have powerful beneficiaries including political elites and traders.
 International intervention "may offer significant political and bureaucratic benefits for international donors".

+Three books published in 2023, with certain linked themes, are designed for an informed public as well as scholarly readers.
+In When Disasters Come Home he explores the growing threats to Western society of distant and global disasters.
+Shame explores the function of modern shaming, paying particular attention to how it is instrumentalized and weaponized.
+The Guardian found it a "fascinating, occasionally frustrating book" given the power of social media to shame is not addressed at all.
+Wreckonomics argues that incentive systems allow destructive policies to flourish in the face of systemic failure.